casflo4/457A-bachelorproject/README.md

-# 457A-bachelorproject
+# CSE 457A Final Project - The Bachelor: What Makes the Perfect Bachelor Contestant?
 Changing the world one bachelor at a time.

 - Our code for the actual Bachelor site is in the projectcode folder which has the main index.html file and 4 sub-folders (**bower_components**, **data**, **fonts**, and **public**).
-  - **bower_components** contains all of the libraries used (d3,d3-tip).
+  - **bower_components** contains all of the libraries used (d3, d3-tip).
   - **data** contains all the web scraped data we used from data.world and Kaggle (more information in the proposal and process book).
   - **fonts** contains the fonts we used.
-  - **public** contains the relevant js and css files used to create the site.
+  - **public** contains two folders (js, css), which holds the relevant js and css files used to create the site.
 Each visualization is a prototype with init, loadData, and update methods.
 These prototypes are instantiated and their methods are called from the main.js class in the js folder.
+Code is commented as well if you are looking for more detail about our implementaion.
 - Our code (images + html files) for our proposal and process book are in the proposalandprocessbook folder.

 ## Here's our site!
 Take a look: